communitiesuk/funding-service-design-post-award-data-store/submit/README.md

 ### Create the virtual environment

-From top level repo directory:
+From repo root:

 ```
 python -m venv .venv
 ```

-...or if using PyCharm **when importing project**, create venv and set local python interpreter to use it:
+...or if using PyCharm **when importing project**, create venv and set local Python interpreter to use it:

-In Pycharm:
+In PyCharm:
 1) File -> New Project... :
 2) Select 'New environment using' -> Virtualenv
 3) Set 'location' to top level of project folder